LJWatson/website-tink-eleventy/src/posts/2013-04-12-screen-readers-aria-html5-too-much-information.md

 Here's how the ARIA specification defines the navigation landmark role:

-> "A collection of navigational elements (usually links) for navigating the document or related documents."
+> A collection of navigational elements (usually links) for navigating the document or related documents.

 At first glance this seems to suggest that the `navigation` role can be applied to the `ul` element, because it's a collection of navigational links.
 It actually causes a conflict though.
 The `ul` element already has an ARIA role of "list", and it's treated as a list by other accessibility APIs.

 Here's how the HTML5 specification defines the `nav` element:

-> "The nav element represents a section of a page that links to other pages or to parts within the page: a section with navigation links."
+> The nav element represents a section of a page that links to other pages or to parts within the page: a section with navigation links.

 The `nav` element was purpose built to contain a number of navigational elements.
 This makes it a much closer fit for the ARIA `navigation` role than the `ul` element.
 In fact the ARIA `navigation` role maps directly to the HTML5 `nav` element.